CenterForDigitalHumanities/rerum_server_nodejs/README.md

 ```
 # RERUM API v1
 A NodeJS web service for interaction with the RERUM digital object repository.
-Visit [rerum.io](https://rerum.io) for more general information.
+Visit [rerum.io](https://rerum.io) for more general information and [store.rerum.io](https://store.rerum.io/) for the hosted public instance.
 Want to use the API?
-Learn how at the [API page](https://store.rerum.io/v1/API.html).
+Learn how in the [API documentation](https://store.rerum.io/v1/API.html).

 Stores important bits of knowledge in structured JSON-LD objects: